 Gas chromatography is a novel technique for separating and quantitating vaporized compounds using an inert carrier gas.
-It operates on similar principles to column permeation chromatography, where a sample is dissolved in a mobile phase and passed through a porous stationary structure.
+It operates on similar principles to column permeation chromatography, where a sample is dissolved in a liquid phase and passed through a porous stationary structure.

 How Does Gas Chromatography Work?